teleprint-me/py.gpt.prompt/docs/research/genesis.md

      which money grows or decays.
 In machine learning, it governs the rate at which the model's weights update during training.

-Through these parallels, we establish an analogy between a financial model (compound interest) and a machine learning context (training and loss reduction).
-This imaginative mapping unveils shared patterns and structures bridging these two domains.
+### Constraints and Limitations

 Notably, this analogy is conceptual and exploratory.
-It exposes intriguing connections, although it might not directly correlate with established mathematical or machine learning techniques.
+While it exposes intriguing connections between finance and machine learning, it might not directly correlate with established mathematical or machine learning techniques.
+The analogy's limitations must be considered, particularly if the intention is to apply these insights in practice.

 ## Experimental Quantitative Analysis